dcunited001/dcunited001.github.io/_posts/2016-07-16-facets-of-greatness-understanding-the-political-system.md

 and the tectonic cultural shift that's occuring.
 There are problems with this.
 It's not going to be easy. and it's going to be fast.
 If we do not nail it right, we're going to lose.
 Not everything, but we'll lose pretty big.
-This isn't a high-probability risk, but it would be a costly one.
+This isn't a high-probability risk, but it could be a costly loss.
 So we need to be prepared.

 <a name="i-cant-stand-citizens-united" />